mahmoudessam5588/quartz/content/notes/test2.md

 ---
-title: "Deploying Quartz to the Web"
+title: "Deploying Quartz to the Web2"
 tags:
 - scala-lang